Abortion in New Zealand: Introducing medical abortions, 2002–2003

 Former ALRANZ president Margaret Sparrow established a non-profit company called Istar to import mifepristone (formerly known as RU 486), a pill used in medical abortions to cause the embryo to dislodge from the uterine wall, and a prostaglandin supplement to expel the remains.
 In 2002, Istar convinced the Abortion Supervisory Committee to seek a Court ruling on how the CS&A Act 1977 applied to the use of mifepristone.
 In April 2003, Justice Durie ruled that women seeking medical abortions must take medications in a licensed facility but need not remain there between taking the two sets of tablets, which are taken 48 hours apart.
-Women also need not stay in the facility until the expulsion of the fetus completes the abortion.
+Women also need not stay in the facility until the expulsion of the foetus completes the abortion.

 2004 Parental notification amendment bill

-In 2004, the Fifth Labour Government passed the Care of Child Act 2004 which allows a girl under the age of 16 to seek an abortion through the framework of the CS&A Act 1977.
+In 2004, the Fifth Labour Government passed the Care of Children Act 2004 which allows a girl under the age of 16 to seek an abortion through the framework of the CS&A Act 1977.
 That same year, National Party MP Judith Collins, with the support of anti-abortion lobby group Voice for Life (formerly SPUC), proposed an amendment to that law requiring anyone under 16 years of age to notify their parents before having an abortion.
 Collins was opposed by ALRANZ, the New Zealand Medical Association and New Zealand College of General Practitioners.

 A NZ Herald Digipoll showed that 71% of New Zealanders believed parents should be informed about whether or not their child was to have an abortion, with 60% believing this should be legally mandatory.
 This "parental notification" legislation was heavily defeated, as the New Zealand Medical Association and New Zealand College of General Practitioners objected that the abrogation of medical confidentiality would endanger pregnant incest survivors, and/or those within similar dysfunctional families and abusive parents.